2.0 Authority Control

 I. Objective

 The policy is designed to identify the aims of series authority work.
-It does not prescribe specific procedures for accomplishing these aims, but should be used as a guide for establishing procedure.
+It does not prescribe specific procedures for accomplishing these aims but should be used as a guide for establishing procedure.

 II.
 Establishing and Evaluating Access Points

-An access point shall be considered to be established when it has a corresponding full level NACO authority record.
+An access point shall be considered to be established when it has a corresponding full-level NACO authority record.

-Catalogers should use judgment in deciding whether additional sources need to be checked before a access point can be established.
-Encyclopedias and other reference sources may also be necessary at times.
-The series should be checked against the Internet to see if the series or its publisher has a page.
+Catalogers should use judgment in deciding whether additional sources need to be checked before a new series is established.
+Encyclopedias and other reference sources may be necessary at times.
+The series should be checked against the Internet to see if the series or its publisher has a Web page.
+Exhaustive research, however, is not necessary and no more time should be spent than is needed to gather information to formulate the access point and its appropriate references.

 As they search the authority files to check new access points, catalogers should routinely be aware of access points already in the file and make quick evaluations based on their knowledge of cataloging rules.
-Sometimes additional information on items in hand can assist in this evaluation.Access points that do not appear to be in compliance with RDA should be further researched and revised as new items are cataloged using these access points, even if the record has already been coded as RDA.
+Sometimes additional information on items in hand can assist in this evaluation.

+Access points that do not appear to be in compliance with RDA should be further researched and revised as new items are cataloged using these access points, even if the record has already been coded as RDA.
 Evaluation may result in additional references on the authority record, revision of the access point, or creation of a new authority record where one did not previously exist.

 The Authorities Specialist may evaluate access points used in bibliographic records entered by copy catalogers against the NACO authority file.
 Access points not established in the file may be created by the Authorities Specialist.